logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 If you want to work closely with the customers, you can try Software Consultant.
 They work closely with the customers, getting the requirements, providing suggestions, and demoing.
-You also have to talk with other developers on top of this, Probably the most communicative job as an early to mid level developer.
+You also have to talk with other developers on top of this, probably the most communicative job as an early to mid level developer.

 ## Be Prepared Before Asking for Help